pragyakashyap/Video_to_gif_converter/README.md

 # Video_to_gif_converter
 # Video to GIF Converter

 This Flask application allows users to upload a video file, converts the video into GIFs, and adds captions based on the audio transcription.
-The application processes the video, generates GIFs with text overlays, and provides downloadable links for the generated GIFs.
+The application processes the video, generates GIFs with text overlays.

 ## Features